Palks-Studio/automation/README.md

 > This repository is a technical presentation and documentation repository.
 > It does not contain downloadable source code or production files.
+> A security-focused invoicing engine with deterministic outputs.

 Lightweight and deterministic invoice generation engine: